bitrise-io/devcenter/_articles/en/faq/how-to-generate-ssh-keypair.md

 - ssh
 - faq
 - git
-summary: If you want to do manual SSH key configuration on bitrise.io, you can generate an appropriate SSH keypair with a simple Command Line / Terminal command.
+description: If you want to do manual SSH key configuration on bitrise.io, you can generate an appropriate SSH keypair with a simple Command Line / Terminal command.
 redirect_from: []
 menu: